-Year 4 Autumn Term Spring Term Summer Term UNIT: Ancient Egypt UNIT: Anglo-Saxons UNIT: KEY KNOWLEDGE & SKILLS: KEY KNOWLEDGE & SKILLS: KEY KNOWLEDGE & SKILLS: In this unit, pupils will learn in depth about the achievements of this ancient civilisation.
+Year 4 Autumn Term Spring Term Summer Term UNIT: Ancient Egypt UNIT: Anglo-Saxons UNIT: Local History KEY KNOWLEDGE & SKILLS: KEY KNOWLEDGE & SKILLS: KEY KNOWLEDGE & SKILLS: In this unit, pupils will learn in depth about the achievements of this ancient civilisation.
 They will learn about how and where the Ancient Egyptians lived; what was important to the daily lives of Ancient Egyptians; who Tutankhamun was and how mummies were made.
 They will also learn about how Egyptian people used hieroglyphs to communicate and compare the powers of different gods.
 Additionally, they will understand how our knowledge of the past is constructed from a range of sources and that this can give us different answers about the past.
 In this unit, pupils will gain an overview of the significant people and events during the Anglo-Saxon period in Britain.
 They will contrast everyday life during this period with modern British lifestyles.
 The children will consider broader historical themes of invading and settling before a time when Britain was unified under a single monarch.
 They will become familiar with historical sources and accurate vocabulary relating to the Anglo-Saxon period.
+In this unit, the pupils will learn about the local history of Bolton, with a focus on the Industrial Revolution, what and when it was, its impact on the development of the town and surrounding area.
+They will understand what the Industrial Revolution was and what it was like to live and work in Bolton during this time.
+The children will use primary and secondary sources to consider the lives of their counterparts during the 19 th and 20 th centuries in terms of education, work and play.
+They will learn about the significance and achievements of Samuel Crompton, Fred Dibnah and Peter Kay.
 KEY STICKY KNOWLEDGE KEY STICKY KNOWLEDGE KEY STICKY KNOWLEDGE Know that Egypt is in North Africa.
 Know that Hieroglyphs are an Ancient Egyptian way of writing that uses pictures instead of letters.
 Know that the pyramids were built for pharaohs to be buried in after they died to ensure they lived forever in the afterlife.
 Know that mummification was a process of preserving bodies to enable them to enter the 'afterlife.'
 Know that archaeologists used paintings, artefacts and photographs as evidence, particularly from Tutankhamun's tomb, to find out about life during the Ancient Egyptian times.
 Know the Anglo- Saxons came from Denmark, Germany and the Netherlands and were made up of the tribes - Jutes, Saxons and Angles.
 Know 'invaders' are people who use force to enter a place and take over; 'settlers' go to live in a place, with the aim of staying there permanently.
 Know that the settlements consisted of huts, a hall, animal enclosures, houses and fields all surrounded by a high fence and were situated in the countryside.
-Know that Northumbria, Wessex and Mercia were the most powerful of the 5 major kingdoms
+Know that Northumbria, Wessex and Mercia were the most powerful of the 5 major kingdoms Know that the Industrial Revolution was the reason for the rise in textile mills and the cotton industry in Bolton and its significance to the development and spread of the town.
+Know that Samuel Crompton invented the Spinning Mule.
+Know that children worked within the mills from a young age in dangerous and difficult conditions.
+Know that ethnic diversity increased in Bolton due to both the Industrial Revolution and growth in the town post WWII.
+Know that Fred Dibnah (Steeplejack) and Peter Kay (comedian) were both born and bred in Bolton.